plausible/docs/docs/webflow-integration.md

 <img alt="Add custom code to Webflow" src={useBaseUrl('img/add-custom-code-to-webflow.png')} />

-* You can use the "**[Custom Code](https://university.webflow.com/lesson/custom-code-in-the-head-and-body-tags)**" feature in Webflow to add Plausible tracking code to your Webflow website.
+* You can use the "**[Custom Code](https://university.webflow.com/lesson/custom-code-in-the-head-and-body-tags)**" feature in Webflow to add Plausible tracking code to your website.
 Site-wide JavaScript code injection is a premium Webflow feature so you need to upgrade your Webflow account to a paid subscription plan.

 * Choose "**Custom Code**" from the menu and [paste your Plausible snippet](https://plausible.io/docs/plausible-script) in the "**Head Code**" section.
 Your Plausible tracking script code will look something like this (your exact code will be shown on the JavaScript snippet page in your Plausible account):